-1.7 The maximum monthly credit available under this SLA is limited to an amount equal to the monthly Fee for the specific Customer.
+1.7 The maximum monthly credit available under this SLA is limited to an amount equal to the monthly Fee for the specific Client.

 1.8 Credits or other compensation under this SLA shall only be payable where:

-(a) The Customer notified AIS at the time of the event by submitting a ticket in a timely manner,
+(a) The Client notified AIS at the time of the event by submitting a ticket in a timely manner,

-(b) The Customer has submitted to AIS a claim in writing identifying the circumstances in which The Customer claims that the credit or compensation arose,
+(b) The Client has submitted to AIS a claim in writing identifying the circumstances in which The Client claims that the credit or compensation arose,

 (c) AIS has agreed in writing to that claim.
 AIS will review and verify the claim and AIS’s determination of SLA Credits is final.
 AIS shall not unreasonably withhold or delay such agreement,

-(d) The Customer agrees to continue to make payment in full for Services while a claim is being reviewed or SLA Credit is being determined.
+(d) The Client agrees to continue to make payment in full for Services while a claim is being reviewed or SLA Credit is being determined.

-1.10 The parties acknowledge that the service credits and compensation set out in this SLA are reasonable pre-estimates of the Customer’s loss and are not penalties.
+1.10 The parties acknowledge that the service credits and compensation set out in this SLA are reasonable pre-estimates of the Client’s loss and are not penalties.

 2. Service Levels applicable to set up and installation